-As researchers and often future academics, Ph.D. students are expected to publish as well.
+As researchers and often future academics, students getting a doctorate are expected to publish as well.
 This can seem overwhelming to a new student.
 Who wants to listen to an unknown person who doesn’t even have their degree yet, right?
 However, as a graduate student, you will be doing an incredible deep dive into a particular area of your discipline.
 By the time you finish your dissertation, you are probably THE expert on your topic.
 Who better to publish and tell the story?

 Conquering your fears of inadequacy and rejection sounds like a pretty tall order.
 But sometimes, it helps to think that trying to publish research is part of the experience of graduate school and of academic life generally.
 It comes with the career territory, and everyone else is trying to do the same thing.

 Exactly how much graduate students are expected to publish varies by discipline – some expect multiple peer-reviewed journal publications prior to graduation, while others expect that your first big publication will be your dissertation itself.
 We will do a discipline-specific exploration of publication norms and strategies in future blog posts.

 However, there are some common themes when thinking about publication that apply regardless of your discipline.

 - You can’t publish something that has already been published!
 Make sure you are up-to-date on the current trends of your field.
 This can seem daunting, but there are strategies to help you keep an eye on what other researchers are doing.
 This guide, put together by the great librarians at SMU, outlines several steps you can take to keep track of the latest news.